DelfsEngineering/betterforms-figma-bridge/README.md

 1. **Select a frame, group, or component** in your Figma canvas
 2. The plugin automatically captures and displays your selection:
-   - **Preview tab**: Shows a thumbnail image of your selection
+   - **Preview tab**: Shows a thumbnail image of your selection with element name field
    - **JSON tab**: Shows the complete normalized JSON data structure
-3. Review the selection metadata displayed (node count, name, type)
+3. **Customize the element name** (optional): Enter a custom name for your element in the input field
+4. **Adjust export settings** (optional): Click the ⋮ button to configure:
+   - **Outer Element 100% Width**: Controls if the outer element uses full width (recommended ON)
+   - **Strip All SVG Exports**: Remove large SVG data to reduce payload size (OFF by default, auto-strips SVGs over 30KB)
-4. Click **Send to BetterForms** to push the design data to BetterForms
+5. Click **Send to BetterForms** to push the design data to BetterForms
-5. BetterForms processes the data and completes the conversion into a working form schema
+6. BetterForms processes the data and completes the conversion into a working form schema

 The plugin automatically updates the preview and data whenever you change your selection, making it easy to iterate on your design before sending.

+### Preprocessing Feature

+The plugin includes intelligent preprocessing that converts basic Figma properties locally:
+- **Speeds up conversions** by handling simple transformations locally
+- **Optimizes data** before sending to BetterForms
+- **Three modes available** in Account tab:
+  - **Auto (recommended)**: Preprocesses simple designs, skips complex ones
+  - **Always**: Forces preprocessing (may reduce quality on complex designs)
+  - **Never**: Sends raw data (slower but highest quality)

+The preprocessor handles layout (flexbox), colors, borders, padding, text styles, and more automatically.

 ### What Gets Sent to BetterForms

-The plugin captures and sends a normalized, compact representation of your selection:
+The plugin captures and sends an optimized representation of your selection:

+**When preprocessing is enabled (recommended):**
+- **Draft BetterForms schema**: Pre-converted layout, styles, and structure
+- **Complexity metrics**: Helps determine best conversion approach
+- **Figma source data**: Included as reference for complex cases
+- **Optimized payload**: Smaller, faster data transfer

+**Data always included:**
-- **Node IDs and names**: Original Figma layer names are preserved
+- **Node IDs and names**: Original Figma layer names preserved
 - **Node types**: FRAME, GROUP, TEXT, and other element types
 - **Layout information**: AutoLayout properties, dimensions, positioning, padding, gaps
 - **Styles**: Fills, strokes, effects, corner radius, text styles
 - **Hierarchical structure**: Complete child tree (depth-limited to 6 levels, max 200 children per node)
 - **Colors**: Normalized to hex format for consistency
+- **SVG exports**: Vector graphics (automatically optimized, strips >30KB by default)
 - **Preview image**: Thumbnail PNG (base64-encoded) of the first selected node
+- **Design tokens**: Detected color variables and styles

-This structured data is then processed by BetterForms' conversion engine to generate the corresponding form schema.
+This optimized data is processed by BetterForms to generate the corresponding form schema.

 ## 🔧 Development Workflow